-- If not, spend 2-4 weeks running at least 15 miles per week, at least 3 days a week, at an easy pace, before beginning this plan.
+- If not, spend 2-4 weeks running at least 15 miles per week, at least 3 days a week, at an easy pace… before beginning this plan.
 The less running you currently do, the longer you need to work on that before beginning this plan.

-- Don’t even begin the workouts below until you’ve been running 15+ miles 3+ days each week, without trouble, for at least a couple weeks.
+- Don’t begin the workouts below until you’ve run 15+ miles 3+ days each week, without trouble, for at least a couple weeks.
 Week 1 of the below plan only begins the week after you’re able to do so.

-- Pick a goal 8K pace that is attainable, whether you’ve attained it before or it’s within 15-20 seconds per mile (9-12 seconds per kilometer) of a pace you’ve run at this distance or longer.
-Don’t pick a pace that you can’t hold for at least a couple miles uninterrupted.
+- Pick a goal 8K pace that is attainable, whether you attained it before or it’s within 15-20 seconds per mile (9-12 seconds per kilometer) of a pace you’ve run at this distance or longer.
+Don’t pick a pace you can’t hold for at least a couple miles uninterrupted.